 At the same time, she was meeting with anyone she could to learn more about content creation and jobs she could consider.
 Once she started both gaining confidence and getting better at the videos, she opened her project’s account to more friends, and eventually made it public.
-This random creative endeavor is what led her to Patreon, where she was the first creator partnerships hire to do business development.
+This random creative endeavor is what led her to Patreon, where she was reimagining work as the first creator partnerships hire to do business development.

 “The reason I got that job was that I had biz/dev experience, but I also had experience as a creator, so whoa, my weird experiment helped me get the best job I ever had,” she said.
 “I feel fortunate that I did all that, because it was so unlike me at the time.
-I was so calculated and everything has to be perfect.
+I was so calculated and everything had to be perfect.
 And it just wasn’t going to be perfect, but it had to go up.
 That was the lesson of the 30 days.”

 “When I started putting videos of my face on Twitter, where professional contacts follow me, it felt like admitting something.
 That I have a great blazer collection, but I also have this other side,” she said.